HoganHPH/HoganHPH/README.md

 <p>Welcome to my profile! </br>
 My name is <b>Hoang Pham</b>, you can call me <b>Hogan</b> that stems from Irish roots and holds the meaning <b>"young warrior"</b>. </br>
 I'm an AI Engineer from <img src="https://cdn-icons-png.flaticon.com/512/555/555515.png" width=20 height=18> <b>Hanoi, Vietnam</b>, currently living in <img src="https://cdn-icons-png.flaticon.com/512/555/555627.png" width=20 height=18> <b>Joensuu, Finland</b>. </br>
-Currently pursuing Master's degree at <a href="https://www.uef.fi/en" target="_blank">University of Eastern Finland</a>, I am passionate about AI and excited by its potential to shape the future.
+Currently pursuing Master's degree at <a href="https://www.uef.fi/en" target="_blank">University of Eastern Finland</a>, I'm passionate about AI and excited by its potential to the future.

 <h3>Things I code with</h3>
 <p>